jyalim/RCworkshops/README.md

 ASU RC Workshops
 ================

-This reposistory contains the materials used in workshops run by Arizona State University's Research Computing department.
+This repository contains the materials used in workshops run by Arizona State University's Research Computing department.